AceTheCreator/schyma/README.md

-# API Specification Visualizer(Serval)
+# JSON Schema Visualizer(Serval)

-The API Specification Visualizer is a tool designed to simplify the visualization of API specifications, making it less tedious to learn how different parts of api specs are connected(especially when you’re just starting).
-The visualizer takes API specification files as input and generates a user-friendly graphical representation of the specification.
+The JSON Schema Visualizer is a tool designed to simplify the visualization of JSON Schemas, making it less tedious to learn how different parts of api specs are connected(especially when you’re just starting).
+The visualizer takes JSON Schema files as input and generates a user-friendly graphical representation of the specification.

 ## Features

-- Import API Specifications: The visualizer supports various API specifications, such as AsyncAPI, Postman Collection Format, OpenAPI (formerly Swagger), Github Action Spec and so much more.
-You can easily import your API specification files into the tool.
+- Import JSON Schemas: The visualizer supports various JSON Schemas, such as AsyncAPI, Postman Collection Format, OpenAPI (formerly Swagger), Github Action Spec and so much more.
+You can easily import your JSON Schema files into the tool.

-- Interactive Visualization: The visualizer provides an interactive and intuitive graphical representation of the API Specification.
+- Interactive Visualization: The visualizer provides an interactive and intuitive graphical representation of the JSON Schema.
 Names, Descriptions, Examples, and other essential details are visually presented for better understanding.

 ## Upcoming Features

 - Search and Filtering: Quickly search for specific part of the spec or filter.
-This feature enhances the user experience when dealing with large API specifications.
+This feature enhances the user experience when dealing with large JSON Schemas.

-- Ability to support very large API specifications
+- Ability to support very large JSON Schemas

-- Additional Panel to show the API specification JSON Schema
+- Additional Panel to show the JSON Schema JSON Schema

 - Generating dummy APIs fronm the given specification

-## Supported API Specification Formats
+## Supported JSON Schema Formats

-The API Specification Visualizer currently supports the following API specification formats:
+The JSON Schema Visualizer currently supports the following JSON Schema formats:
 `.json`